International-Data-Spaces-Association/idsa/documentation/README.md

 **IDS Basic Training “Data sovereignty and International Data Spaces”** – This hands-on training is designed for professionals from various industries, IT and software development specialists, and executive managers who would like to understand the structure of the IDS architecture, its technologies, services, and roles.
 The training lasts one full day and is offered upon request by the Fraunhofer Academy in Dortmund, Germany.
 Link to the training: https://www.dataspaces.fraunhofer.de/en/referenzen/seminare/basic-training.html

 **IDS Software Workshop** – During this two-day workshop, the participants will get to know the functions and configurations of various IDS components (e.g., provider and consumer connector, IDS Broker, IDS Identity Provider).
 The workshop is targeted at developers, software experts, and architects.
 Dates and costs are available upon request.
 Link to the training: https://www.dataspaces.fraunhofer.de/en/referenzen/seminare/software_workshop.html

+## Setup your IDS Connector in your system landscape

+**TODO** Link to DSC, Trusted Connector, TRUE Connector

+---
+From here on old content

+---

 ## Design your architecture